What is in my toolbox

 Smartphone

-Messaging apps include WhatsApp and Telegram.
-For browsing the web I use Firefox Focus with DuckDuck Go as the search engine.
-And lastly, I use OsmAnd for navigation and mpv-android for video playback.
+Messaging apps include WhatsApp and Telegram, and for browsing the web I use Fennec.
+Lastly, I use OsmAnd for navigation and mpv-android for video playback.

 The phone works well for basic use, but let’s face it, one really bad feature of smartphones is the keyboard.
 I tried a few and none of them really work reliably in terms of balance between speed and accuracy, at least not without using auto-correction extensively.
 To be honest, I haven’t trained my fingers on the Thumb-Key or other non-QWERTY keyboards well enough, and I’m still grappling to find a decent layout.
 Either way, I like the idea of swiping keys towards the corners, especially for accented characters, which I think is far easier than selecting them from a popup menu.